Seagate Rides News Of Ripple Ownership | XRP (NASDAQ:STX)

 Seagate's Stock Rides News Of Ripple Ownership

-What Happened: Seagate Technology PLC (NASDAQ: STX) surged as much as 17 percent pre-market Monday on a Seeking Alpha report that it may own $7.8 billion in Ripple’s XRP cryptocurrency.
+What Happened: Seagate Technology PLC (NASDAQ: STX) surged as much as 17 percent pre-market Monday on a Seeking Alpha report that it may own $7.8 billion in Ripple.

 Seagate did not immediately respond to Benzinga's requests for comment.